|

 Perhaps resulting in annihilation or some kind of value lock-in damning access to far better values upon which to scaffold future utopian civilisations.

-Q: How these values might become “calcified”?
+Q: How might bad values become “calcified”?

 The persistence of value calcification could be ultimately enforced via SI itself, or robust containment methods alongside unwise or unethical controlling interests.

-Q: Why this would be specifically harmful?
+Q: Why the calcification of bad values be specifically harmful?

-Q: Does vrisk require it’s own mitigation strategies distinct from those of xrisk and srisk?
+Q: Does VRisk require it’s own mitigation strategies distinct from those of xrisk and srisk?

-A: Yes and no. See indirect normativity… I’ll expand more on this later.
+A: Yes and no. See indirect normativity.

 Q: What if value calcification is actually desirable in some cases, such as locking in beneficial values like empathy or well-being?